mdeguzis/steam-vdf/README.md

 - Analyze storage usage of Steam and non-Steam directories
 - Export VDF files to JSON format
 - Restart Steam service
+- Analyze storage of Steam and Non-Steam games

 ## Installation